 Lisa Worth Huber, Ph.D. is a peace and social justice educator, facilitator, storyteller, and writer.
 She teaches in universities, K-12 classrooms, homeless shelters, safe houses, and with at-risk youth.
 Along with teaching nonviolent and peacebuilding programs, Lisa incorporates the arts as a means to give voice to the silenced, address injustice, nurture compassion and imagine new futures.
 A teaching artist for over two decades, Lisa blends story in its myriad forms with peace, humanitarian, social justice and environmental concerns, and nurtures the development of creative activism and ecological stewardship.

-Lisa was Academic Director for Connecticut’s first accredited MA program in Conflict Transformation at The Graduate Institute,
+.
+Lisa previously served as Academic Director for Connecticut’s first accredited MA program in Conflict Transformation at The Graduate Institute,

-and part of the international Launch Team for the Global Sustainability Fellows
+and was a member of the international Launch Team for the Global Sustainability Fellows

-She is certified and trained in a variety of peacebuilding, restorative justice, facilitation, dialogue, and nonviolent practices, and committed to creating and sustaining compassionate communities.
+Lisa is trained and certified in numerous peacebuilding, restorative justice, facilitation, dialogue, and nonviolent practices, and committed to creating and sustaining compassionate communities.